shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Supervised by Professor Paulo Alencar (January 2006 - May 2007)*

-- a survey research about the architecture of contracts between components.
+- A survey research about the architecture of contracts between components.
 - For example, pre-conditions, post-conditions used by classes, libraries etc.

 Consultancy